 Fair Grounds operates eleven OTBs that accept wagers on races at Fair Grounds as well as on races simulcast from other locations.
 One OTB is located on the Fair Grounds property.
 Another is located in Kenner, Louisiana consisting of approximately 4.26 acres.
-Fair Grounds also leases nine OTBs located in: Covington, Louisiana consisting of approximately 7,000 square feet of space; Elmwood, Louisiana which consists of approximately 14,000 square feet of space; Gretna, Louisiana which consists of approximately 20,000 square feet of space; Houma, Louisiana which consists of approximately 10,000 square feet of space; Laplace, Louisiana which consists of approximately 7,000 square feet of space; Metairie, Louisiana which consists of approximately 9,000 square feet of space; St. Bernard, Louisiana which consists of approximately 12,000 square feet of space; Slidell, Louisiana which consists of approximately 9,000 square feet of space; and Thibodaux, Louisiana which consists of approximately 5,000 square feet of space.
+Fair Grounds also leases nine OTBs located in: Covington, Louisiana consisting of approximately 7,000 square feet of space; Elmwood, Louisiana which consists of approximately 14,000 square feet of space; Gretna, Louisiana which consists of approximately 20,000 square feet of space; Houma, Louisiana which consists of approximately 10,000 square feet of space; St. Bernard, Louisiana which consists of approximately 12,000 square feet of space; St. Bernard, Louisiana which consists of approximately 9,000 square feet of space; and Thibodaux, Louisiana which consists of approximately 5,000 square feet of space.